Al and Noel Hauser $500

 - Designing interventions to decrease vulnerability to victimization among youth with IDD

-- The Sibling Study asks families "What's it like to have a sibling with Autism?"
+- The Sibling Study "What's it like to have a sibling with Autism?"

-Research is underway and will make a difference in the lives of those with a neurodevelopmental disability.
+C-RAIND research, training, outreach, and service are underway and will make a difference in the lives of those with neurodevelopmental disabilities.
 With your help we can continue to launch impactful and community transformative programs!

 Your donations will be used to support the most critical needs of C-RAIND’s mission with input from the Internal Advisory and External Advisory Committees.